KOflyan/java-language-basics/src/lesson6/classwork/EXERCISES.md

 ----

 1. Your goal is to create different encryptors, which would be able to encrypt/decrypt the given message and save it to a file.
 Check out the folder `crypto` and the interfaces there.
-In total, you will need to add 3 classes:
+In total, you will need to add 2 classes:
-`RSAEncryptor`, `CaesarEncryptor` and `FileMessageProvider`, which implement the corresponding interfaces.
+`CaesarEncryptor` and `FileMessageProvider`, which implement the corresponding interfaces, and modify 1 file: `RSAEncryptor`.
-2. Add a `CaesarEncryptor` class which implements `IEncryptor` interface and uses [Caesar cipher](https://en.wikipedia.org/wiki/Caesar_cipher) to encrypt and decrypt the message.
+2. Add a `CaesarEncryptor` class which implements `Encryptor` interface and uses [Caesar cipher](https://en.wikipedia.org/wiki/Caesar_cipher) to encrypt and decrypt the message.
 You should only change letters, symbols must remain untouched!
 Examples:

 ```